-Our Board annually makes an affirmative determination regarding the independence of each director based upon the recommendation of the Board's nominating and corporate governance committee and per the standards in our Corporate Governance Guidelines, which may be found on our website at <a href="https://investors.willscot.com/corporate-governance/governance-gov
+Our Board annually makes an affirmative determination regarding the independence of each director based upon the recommendation of the Board's nominating and corporate governance committee and per the standards in our Corporate Governance Guidelines, which may be found on our website at https://investors.willscot.com/corporate-governance/governance-overview.
+Applying these standards, the Board has affirmatively determined that Messrs.
+Bartlett, Holthaus, Rosen and Sagansky are "independent directors."